mr91i/envos/README.md

 3. Put the opacity table and molecular line data that you want to use in RADMC-3D, into storage directory.

 4. Find python packages needed to run this code with running example code, and install them.
-(I will list the packages in the future)
+4. Install the following packages needed to run this code.
+- astropy        >= 4.2
+- matplotlib     >= 3.3.4
+- numpy          >= 1.20.1
+- pandas         >= 1.1.5
+- scipy          >= 1.6.1

 ## Tutorial